btcpayserver/nopcommerce/README.md

 The plugins can be downloaded through [nopCommerce Marketplace](https://www.nopcommerce.com/marketplace/) or [GitHub](https://github.com/btcpayserver/nopcommerce)

-For installing the plugin through nopCommerce, you can either upload the plugin directly from nopCommerce `Configuration > Local plugins > Upload plugin or a theme`
+For installing the plugin through nopCommerce, upload the plugin directly from nopCommerce `Configuration > Local plugins > Upload plugin or a theme`.
 Ensure the plugin file is in ZIP for successful upload.
 After uploading, find the plugin in the list, click "Install" next to it, and enable it if needed​.

 Alternatively you can manually add upload the plugin to the `/plugins` folder in your nopCommerce directory and restart the application.